 Starting at the top, the spine has four regions:

-The doctor will look for certain clues in a patient’s medical history to reach a diagnosis.
-The character of the pain is telling.
-A common pain is due to sciatica, a condition in which a herniated or ruptured disc presses on the sciatic nerve, which extends down the spinal column to its exit point in the pelvis and carries nerve fibers to the leg.
-This compression causes pain in the lower back combined with pain, and often numbness, which radiates through the buttocks and down one leg to below the knee.
+There may also be certain clues in a patient’s medical history.
+Low back, non-radiating pain is commonly due to muscle strain and spasm.
+Pain that radiates into the buttock and down the leg may be due to sciatica, a condition in which a bulging (protruding) disc presses on the sciatic nerve, which extends down the spinal column to its exit point in the pelvis and carries nerve fibers to the leg.
+This nerve compression causes pain in the lower back radiating through the buttocks and down one leg to below the knee, often combined with localized areas of numbness.
 In the most extreme cases, the patient experiences weakness in addition to numbness and pain, which suggests the need for quick evaluation.

 During the physical exam, the doctor may ask the patient to move in certain ways to determine the area affected.
 For example, the patient may be asked to hyperextend her back, bending backwards for 20 to 30 seconds, to see if that movement causes pain.
 If it does, spinal stenosis, a narrowing of the canal that runs through the vertebrae and houses the spinal nerves, may be the cause.